Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Van der Waals self-assembly

 \section{Van der Waals self-assembly}

 For diamond, first-principles calculations provide a reliable estimate of the ideal vdW surface adhesion energy:

 where $A_H = \SI{2.9e-19}{J}$ is the Hamaker constant determined by Lifshitz theory~\cite{BERGSTROM1997}, and $z_0 = \SI{0.3}{nm}$ is the equilibrium vdW separation~\cite{SUN2015,BERGSTROM1997}.
-This level of surface energy is modest due to the non-polar nature of diamond lattice.
-Due to surface graphitization observed from X-ray photoelectron spectroscopy (XPS) after oxygen plasma etching, we estimate a modest adjustment of the Hamaker constant to approximately $A_H = \SI{2.6e-19}{J}$ (amorphous graphite layer), introducing a 10\% uncertainty in the actual surface adhesion potential.
+This level of surface energy is modest due to the nonpolar nature of the diamond lattice.
+Due to the slight surface graphitization observed from X-ray photoelectron spectroscopy (XPS) after oxygen plasma etching, we estimate a modest adjustment of the Hamaker constant to approximately $A_H = \SI{2.6e-19}{J}$ (amorphous graphite layer), introducing a 10\% uncertainty in the actual surface adhesion potential.

 Realistically, nanoscale surface roughness significantly reduces the effective vdW adhesion potential through spatial averaging, described by the Rabinovich–Rumpf factor of a rigid body~\cite{RABINOVICH2000}: